Even the best quality mixture can be undone by improper powder and material handling along the manufacturing process chain.

 A further cause of segregation is percolation.
 The small particles move downwards through the mass falling into the spaces between the larger particles.
 It occurs during shaking, or vibration of the hopper when charging or discharging its contents.
 At the same time, the larger particles move upwards in the so called ‘Brazil Nut effect’ as voids are created then filled in with the smaller particles forcing the larger particles upwards.
 These changes in powder state often occur unknowingly through traditional handling methods.

 Is the discharge process causing your powders to segregate?

 Matcon IBCs are designed to create mass-flow of powders due to their 60° hopper angle, smooth interior surfaces and unique Cone Valve technology.
-Mass-flow is defined as all the powder being in motion across the whole of the container whenever any is withdrawn.
-It produces a first in-first out flow sequence, eliminating any stagnant areas, and providing a steady discharge with consistent bulk density, and a flow that is uniform and well controlled.
+Mass-flow is defined as all the powder is in motion across the whole of the container whenever any is withdrawn.
+It produces a first in-first out flow sequence, eliminating any stagnant areas, and providing a steady discharge with consistent bulk density, and a flow that is uniform and well-controlled.

 This keeps the mix homogeneous during the discharge process and helps to maintain product quality.

 Discover the Cone Valve with this helpful video.

 We have created this Knowledge Hub to help you understand more about your powders and how to improve your day to day processes.